JuliaText/TextAnalysis.jl/README.md

 pkg> add TextAnalysis
 ```

-You may want to work on the master branch for the latest features of CRF, Naive Bayes, NER and POS Tagging, etc.
+You may want to work on the master branch for the latest features (as mentioned in NEWS.md).

 ```julia
 pkg> add TextAnalysis#master
 ```